- It is now possible to image sub-cellular structures like dendritic spines with in vivo imaging techniques

 A recent paper from Nigel Emptage’s lab at the University of Oxford, UK, describes the use of multimode fibers (MMFs) to image sub-cellular structures.3 Using multimode fibers, the group were able to implant a fiber into the brain of a mouse and image dendritic spines.
 Their thin multimode fiber, only 50 µm in diameter enabled the scientists to image subcellular structures at depth, and they did this with minimal disruption of the tissue.

-Taking their approach a step further, the team also imaged functional calcium responses in neurons in response to auditory stimulation, further supporting the utility of the fibers in in vivo imaging studies.
+Taking their approach a step further, the team also imaged functional calcium responses in neurons in response to auditory stimulation, further supporting the utility of the

 Further Reading: Fundamentals of deep tissue in vivo imaging part 2